cloudmon360/grideye_agent/README.md

 - 'id' is the UUID of the user as gievn in the controller.
 - 'name' is the name of the agent as it will appear in grideye plots.

 As an alternative grideye_agent can be run as a docker container.
-Simply pull the grideye_agnet from DockerHub and pass the needed URL, name and UUID as variables.
+Simply pull the grideye_agent from DockerHub and pass the needed URL, name and UUID as variables.

 For example: